21 Irresistible Traditional Dishes in New Zealand to Try Now

 10. Humble New Zealand Pies

-The humble New Zealand pie encompasses a range of savoury pies beyond just meat.
+The humble New Zealand pie encompasses a range of savory pies beyond just meat.
 Varieties include chicken and mushrooms, steak and cheese, and vegetarian options.
 These pies are known for their flaky crusts and hearty fillings, making them a popular choice for lunch and dinner.
 Their widespread availability highlights their importance in New Zealand’s food culture.

 Humble New Zealand Pies